syerxa/DH-Demo-App/README.md

 ## API Calls

-You can use the included postman collection or the following cURL commands to access the API endpoints.
+You can use the included Postman collection or the cURL commands below to access the API endpoints.

-**Get Lists**
+**Get All Lists**
 ```
 curl -X GET \
   http://localhost:5000/lists \